Emperor-Ovaltine/gideon/index.md

   <a href="#-features">Features</a> •
   <a href="#-commands">Commands</a> •
   <a href="#-supported-models">Models</a> •
-  <a href="#-troubleshooting">Troubleshooting</a>
+  <a href="#-troubleshooting">Troubleshooting</a> •
+  <a href="documentation.md">Documentation</a>
 </p>

 # 🤖 Gideon - AI Assistant for Discord

 ## 🌟 Overview

 Gideon transforms your Discord server into an AI-powered hub, connecting members to state-of-the-art language and image models.
-With Gideon, users can have intelligent conversations, generate creative images, analyze visual content, create fantasy adventures, and organize discussions through an intuitive thread system.
+With Gideon, users can have intelligent conversations, generate creative images, analyze visual content, summarize news feeds, manage URLs, create fantasy adventures, and organize discussions through an intuitive thread system.

 ## ✨ Features